soIu/framework/README.md

 - (DECIDED) Server-side MVC (like Django, Odoo) or PWA with RESTFul Webservices (Custom REST API Controllers or CouchDB's REST API).
 PWA is already developed https://github.com/rafi16jan/rapyd-client

 - (DEVELOPER CHOICE) Use PouchDB Server (leveldb) or CouchDB (now CouchDB but I use in-memory db for testing).
 There are so many adapters for PouchDB ranging from MySQL, SQLite to Facebook's RocksDB.
-The most common and decent is Google's LevelDB but you're free to choose and configure it at app.conf
+The most common and decent is Google's LevelDB but you're free to choose an adapter and configure it at app.conf

 - Custom authentication with token (CSRF if MVC) or CouchDB authentication (http://docs.couchdb.org/en/2.1.0/api/server/authn.html)